MeyvinIsCool/Spider-Man-1.9-Mod-by-J16D-Fixes-by-Meyvin-Tweaks/README.md

 - Fixed Money Bar Not Visible
 - Fixed Webshooters Textures
 - Fixed Menu Rendering Issues Whenever Using Lower Resolutions
-- Fixed Some Bugs With The Reservoir Scripts
+- Remade The Reservoir Script To Reduce Streaming Memory
+- Fixed a Crash When Reloading a Save Game Or Starting New Game While The Mod Is Enabled
 - New Script Improvements !
 - Added Web Zip While Wall Running
 - Added GInput (Recommended If You Are Using Controller)